ichillous/Speech-To-Text-For-The-Somali-Language/README.md

  ## Project Time-Line
- 1. May 2021
+ 1. May 2022
-    - [ ] Develop Audio For Most Common Somali Words

- 2. December 2021
     - [ ] Building a phonetic dictionary

- 3. May 2022
-    - [ ] Collect a set of transcribed recordings for your language - interviews, audiobooks

- 4. December 2022
+ 2. December 2022
     - [ ] Building a language model

+ 3. May 2023
+    - [x] Collect a set of transcribed recordings for your language - interviews, audiobooks

+ 4. December 2024
+    - [ ] Acoustic model